 (translated by C. A. Wollin)

 Sarah Nemtsov (née Reuter) was born in Oldenburg, Germany in 1980.
-In 1987, she got her first music lessons, around the same time she began writing her first compositions.
+Her mother was the painter Elisabeth Naomi Reuter.
+In 1987, Nemtsov got her first music lessons, around the same time she began writing her first compositions.
 Between 1989 and 1993 she participated in numerous concerts and recordings of the REIL TRIO as a recorder player.
 At the age of 14 she started playing the oboe.

 Since 1998 she studied composition at the Hanover Hochschule for Music and Theatre with Nigel Osborne as a „young student“.
 In 2000 she began with her regular studies at the same institution with Johannes Schoellhorn (composition) and Klaus Becker (oboe).
 Since 2003 she studied oboe with Burkhard Glaetzner (Berlin).
 After her graduation in both disciplines in 2005, she began with her post-graduate studies in composition with Walter Zimmermann at the Berlin University of theArts (Meisterschueler exam with distinction).

-Sarah Nemtsov is the award winner of many competitions: 2016 she won the international RicordiLAB composition competition, in 2013 she was awarded the Busoni Composition Prize, 2012 the Deutsche Musikautorenpreis (German Music Authors Prize, GEMA), 2011 ZONTA Music Prize, or 2007 Hanns Eisler Prize.
+Sarah Nemtsov is the award winner of many competitions: 2016 she won the international RicordiLAB composition competition, in 2013 she was awarded the Busoni Composition Prize, 2012 the Deutsche Musikautorenpreis (German Music Authors Prize, GEMA), or 2007 Hanns Eisler Prize.

 She got fellowships from various foundations, such as the German National Merit Foundation, Aribert Reimann Foundation, Wilfried Steinbrenner Foundation, Berlin Senate, or Foundation Zurueckgeben, as well as a residence at Villa Serpentara (Italy) in 2011.